 - Are interested in and knowledgeable about buying land for habitat, natural resource management, watershed planning, biology, botany, ecology, forestry geology, or zoology

-- 2-4 full days of in-person meetings in Olympia every other year
+- 2-4 full days of virtual meetings every other summer (even years)

 - 3-8 hours for written evaluation, completed remotely

 - RCO will provide the training needed to evaluate grants